What are anxiety disorders?

 “Sometimes the worst thing was not knowing if my anxiety was normal, or something that I should get treatment for.
 I used an online tool to find out and it helped a lot.”

 You can also explore in-depth information and hear from Veterans and other members of the military who have dealt with anxiety disorders.

 Take the next step: Make the connection.

 Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for anxiety disorders and find solutions that improve their lives.
 It can be difficult to handle anxiety symptoms on your own and they can get worse if not addressed, so talking to your family and friends can be a first step.
 You can also consider connecting with:

 - Your local VA Medical Center or Vet Center.
 VA specializes in the care and treatment of Veterans.

 - A spiritual or religious adviser

-Explore these resources for more information about anxiety disorders in Veterans.
+Explore these resources for more information about anxiety disorders among Veterans.